QR CODES

 Restaurants & Cafes

 Print the QR code on table tents, menus, or receipts.
+See our full guide on QR codes for restaurants.
 Customers connect instantly without asking staff for the password.

 Pro tip: Use a dynamic QR code so you can update the password without reprinting.